 Key Takeaways

-The Trump administration has accused Chinese firms of engaging in industrial-scale campaigns to extract capabilities from U.S. AI models through a process called distillation.
-The White House plans to collaborate with U.S. AI companies to identify and punish such activities.
+The Trump administration has accused Chinese entities of engaging in 'industrial-scale campaigns' to extract capabilities from U.S. AI models through a process called distillation.
+The State Department issued a global warning about these activities, targeting companies like DeepSeek, Moonshot AI, and MiniMax.

-- White House memo accuses China-based entities of exploiting U.S. AI technology
+- Trump administration accuses China of stealing U.S. AI technology

 In the memo, Kratsios alleged that foreign actors, principally based in China, are using a process called "distillation" to copy AI technology developed by U.S. companies.
 The administration plans to work with American AI firms to identify such activities, build defenses, and explore measures to punish offenders.